Madame-Aehm/CAB-Project-3-Spikes/spike14/resources/notes.md

 )
 ```

 You can create as many routes as you need for each page you would like to have, so let's build a navigation bar.
 This will also be slightly different to your static projects, because in React an  `<a>` element causes a hard refresh on the page.
 We don't want that - it defeats the purpose of React's state management system!
 Luckily, React Router gives us some options.
 Let's create a folder in the `src` to hold our `components`, and create a file called `Navbar.tsx`.
-There are ways of using Layout components to do this more efficiently, but for this demo I'm just going to manually import the `<Navbar />` into each page.
+There are ways of Layouts to do this more efficiently, but for now I'm just going to manually import the `<Navbar />` into each page I want it to be displayed.

 ```tsx
 function NavBar() {